jackouni/RB109/articles/operator_precedence_101.md

 <br>
 You'll often hear:</br>
 _"Precendence is the order in which expressions get evaluated."_ </br>

 <br>
 While this is sort of true, it gets more complicated than that. </br>
 Even some seasoned Ruby devs who have built decent sized programs still don't fully understand precedence... </br>
 <br>
 Let's start by a quick review of the basics and slowly ramp up to some more tricky concepts and nuances.
-And yes, I know what you're thinking "Okay, I'll just skip this part because I totally understand the basics", well stop right there!
+And yes, I know what a lot of you Rubyists and devs are thinking: "Okay, I'll just skip this part because I totally understand the basics" - hold your horses partner! </br>
 I recommend reading through this and reviewing this for a couple reasons: </br>
-- Solidifying the fundamentals
+- Help solidifying and re-validate the fundamentals you've already learned
-- Giving you more full context to the nuances I'm about to explain
+- Reading this will give you a more full context to the nuances I'm about to explain
 <br>

-## What You're First Taught About Precedence:
+## A Quick Primer
 Often times we are taught this concept of precedence using a similar statement to the one in the beginning of this article:
 > _"Precendence is the order in which expressions get evaluated."_ </br>
 <br>